Any cycling, running, or triathlon club can be a Strava club - from friendly groups and casual clubs to racing teams.

 Club Leaderboards and Feeds

-- The Last Week's Leaders "podium" section rewards the Club's top performers in 3 sport-specific categories.
+- The last week's Leaders "podium" section rewards the club's top performers in three sport-specific categories.

 - If a club has over 200 members, the leaderboard refreshes every six hours rather than instantaneously.

 Club members can create posts by navigating to the Post tab and selecting Create a Post.
 Posts created by the club owner or administrator(s) will appear in the activity feeds of all club members.
 Posts created by non-admins will appear in the club's posts section and the club's activity feed.
 To report a post, open the post, tap the three dots at the top right-hand corner of the screen, and select 'report' from the options that appear.

 There are two scenarios where club members will receive a notification related to their clubs on Strava.
 To change these settings and to select which club appears on your profile page, visit your settings page.